SiriwatHuntra/PlantClassification/README.md

 # 🌿 PlantClassification

 **Leaf Image-Based Plant Classification**
-This repository contains the public version of a plant classification project based on leaf images.
-The web application components are not included.
+This repository contains the public version of a plant classification project based on leaf images. this project divided into 2 parts:
- * Web-app not included
+ * Image processing with Model making
+ * Web-app part for being sample how to use produced model.
 ---

-## 🔁 Project Workflow
+## 🔁 Image processing and Model making Workflow

 1. **Image Reading**
 2. **Image Processing & Feature Extraction** – Extract various features from each image to create a feature vector.